Original Research

 We collected the website URL for every dental practice in Houston, Texas listed in Google Maps and major dental directories.
 113 sites had a working homepage that returned a 200 status code.

-Each site was tested using the Google PageSpeed Insights API (version 5) with mobile emulation (Moto G Power, simulated 4G connection).
-This is the same test Google runs internally when evaluating page experience for ranking purposes.
+Each site was tested using the Google PageSpeed Insights API (version 5) with mobile emulation and Lighthouse lab settings.
+This is not a substitute for Chrome UX Report field data, but it gives every site the same repeatable mobile test.

 We recorded the overall Performance score (0 to 100), Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and pass/fail status for all three Core Web Vitals.
 Testing was conducted between February 12 to March 3, 2026.